MiamiOH-CSE274/Portfolio/README.md

 Binary Search Tree Lab:

-	The size() method takes O(n) time or linear time since each node is visited in orer to determine the number of items.
+	The size() method takes O(n) time or linear time since each node is visited in order to determine the number of items.

 	The add() method takes O(h) time, where h is the height of the tree.
 If the tree is balanced then h is logn and if the tree is unbalanced then h is n.